 - 1. Log into your AMIS account - 2.
 Click on the "Service Requests" tab on the top - 3.
 Click on the "Create New Service Request" button - 4.
 Select "Capital Magnet Fund" for the "Program" field - 5.
 Complete all required fields - 6.
 Press "Submit"

-CMF Staff will review your Service Request and respond by email and/or through AMIS.
+CMF Staff will review your Service Request and respond through AMIS.